 Advice Letter: Details the extent of the auditor’s efforts in filing the prospectus.

 Letter of Understanding: Outlines auditor’s role in due diligence proceedings to underwriters.

-Consent Letter: Confirms auditor’s role in developing the prospectus and is signed when the final prospectus is filed.
+Consent Letter: Confirms auditor’s role in developing the prospectus.
+Generally, signed when the final prospectus is filed.

 Final thoughts on cannabis IPOs

 Your team will be essential to the success of any public cannabis transaction.
 Your auditor, legal representation, underwriters and investor relations team must all work together to efficiently and effectively plan your cannabis IPO.
-GreenGrowth CPAs is the only cannabis-focused CPA firm with real-market experience preparing and navigating cannabis IPOs.
 We can help on both sides of the border and have the necessary insights to guide you along the way.
 If you’re considering a cannabis IPO, reach out to us for a consultation or call 1-800-674-9050.